 If you have a separate issue where iTunes doesn’t recognize your iPhone, iPad, or iPod touch when you connect the device to your computer using a USB cable, get help.

 Store availability and features might vary by country or region.
+Learn more about what's available in your country or region.

 Check your connection

 Make sure that your device is connected to the Internet.
 Try using an Internet browser to connect to any website and see if it loads.
 If it doesn't, use another device on the same network to see if it can connect to any website.
 If no other devices can access the Internet, turn your Wi-Fi router off and then on again to reset it.
 If you still can’t connect to your Wi-Fi network, contact your Internet provider for more help.
+If only your first device can’t connect to the Internet, get help with Wi-Fi on your iPhone, iPad, or iPod touch.

 If you use cellular service to connect to the Internet on your iPhone or iPad, make sure that you have cellular data turned on for the iTunes Store, iBooks Store, and App Store: Go to Settings > Cellular, and turn on Cellular Data.
-Learn what to do if you still can’t connect to the Internet.

 Check System Status